everx-labs/sdk-samples/demo/wallet/README.md

 ## Prerequisites

-Create a project at https://dashboard.evercloud.dev and specify API endpoint:
+Create a project at https://dashboard.evercloud.dev and export the API endpoint as an environment variable:
 ```
 export ENDPOINT=https://devnet.evercloud.dev/<your_project_id>/graphql
 ```

-## List of examles
+## List of examples
 1. [Work with wallet](#1-work-with-wallet)
 2. [List all transactions in workchain 0](#2-list-all-transactions-in-workchain-0)
 3. [Subscribe to transactions of several accounts](#3-subscribe-to-transactions-of-several-accounts)